Tangdixi/DCPathButton/README.md

 ```objc
 @property (assign, nonatomic) CGFloat bloomAngel;
 ```
-`bloomAngel` use for changing the item button's bloom angel.
+`bloomAngel` is used for changing the item button's bloom angle.

 ------

 ```objc
 @property (assign, nonatomic) BOOL allowSubItemRotation;
 ```
-`allowSubItemRotation ` use for handling the rotation of the subItem .
+`allowSubItemRotation ` is used for handling the rotation of the subItems.

 ------

 ```objc
 @property (assign, nonatomic) NSTimeInterval basicDuration;
 ```
-`basicDuration ` is using for change the animation's duration, you can make the subItems bloom slowly, etc.
+`basicDuration ` is used for changing the bloom animation's duration / speed.

 ##Swift Example

-I M working on a Swift version.
-There is a example show you how to use **DCPathButton** in you Swift code.
+A Swift version of the project is coming.
+For now refer to the included Swift example to understand how you might integrate this project into your own Swift app.

 ##Contribution

-Thanks these PR:
+Special Thanks for these Pull Requests:
 *  [AlexJeng's](https://github.com/AlexJeng/DCPathButton/commit/05228d583626f839a17f40613afb30f013cc34f0)
 *  [wangweiarr's](https://github.com/wangweiarr/DCPathButton/commit/  d723afdcd32bcfffadba5e60698b027aa29e95df)
 *  [thundertrick's](https://github.com/Tangdixi/DCPathButton/pull/33)